DTA Records: Formation (2019)

 DTA Records was founded in 2019 as a partnership between Travis Barker and Elektra Music Group (now known as Elektra Entertainment, following its merger into 300 Elektra Entertainment).
-The label was conceived after Johnny Minardi, an Atlantic Records employee and acquaintance of Barker, told Barker of Elektra Music Group's co-president Gregg Nadel's desire to start a new record label with Barker.
+The label was conceived after Johnny Minardi, an Atlantic Records employee and acquaintance of Barker, told Barker of Elektra Music Group's co-president Gregg Nadel's desire to start a new record label with him.
 Minardi offered Barker a deal which allowed him and Nadel to help develop new artists together.
 Barker was already well acquainted with Warner Music Group, with his old record label, LaSalle Records, formerly being distributed through Atlantic, and more recently, he had played drums for or produced albums for various artists associated with WMG's labels, such as Fever 333, grandson and Jasiah.

 Barker's vision for DTA Records was to use the label to develop up and coming artists, and guarantee them greater security and freedoms on the label.
 "As an artist, it's important to me that an artist's vision is protected at all costs.
 It's crucial that I'm able to look an artist in the eye and believe it when I say we can take them from a basement to an arena."
 However, Barker is extremely selective about the artists he signs to DTA, stating; “It has to be someone I feel comfortable taking a picture with and co-signing, saying I believe in this person and I think that this person is going to change music or at least make a huge fucking dent in music.
 I just don’t want to sign some random person.”
-DTA Records, while also acting as a artist development label for Barker, also acts as a hub for Travis Barker and his collaborations with other artists.
+DTA Records, while also acting as an artist development label for Barker, also acts as a hub for Travis Barker and his collaborations with other artists.

 The formation of DTA Records was announced on December 13, 2019.
 The same day, DTA released its first single, "Gimme Brain", a collaboration between Barker, Lil Wayne and Rick Ross.